 Filing a workers’ compensation claim can be incredibly complicated and stressful.
-If you are injured, you should focus on your recovery and treatment. an attorney can help you file your claim and get the benefits you need, but it is still helpful to know the process you will go through.
+If you are injured, you should focus on your recovery and treatment.
+A Milton workers’ compensation lawyer can help you file your claim and get the benefits you need, but it is still helpful to know the process you will go through.

 First, you will notify your employer of your injury, and they will begin the proper paperwork for your claim.
 If this request for benefits is denied, you can file a claim with the Massachusetts Department of Industrial Accidents (DIA).
 There are also further appeals steps you can take if that fails.

 For help dealing with workers’ comp., always contact an experienced Boston workers’ compensation lawyer.
 The Law Office of John J. Sheehan’s attorneys offer free case reviews.
 Call us today at (617) 925-6407 for help.

 Filing Notice of a Workplace Injury in Massachusetts

 The first step after a work injury is to get the emergency medical care you need.
 Go to the hospital, get the treatment, and tell them you were injured at work.
 This treatment should be covered by your employer.
 The next step will be to give your employer notice of the injury and what happened so they can initiate the workers’ compensation insurance claim.